 Stoicism And The Art Of Happiness – 5 Gruesome Facts

-When it comes to personal development, the majority of life coaches, counsellors and therapists focus mostly on behavioural, cognitive and social psychology.
-We often forget there’s a wealth of practical wisdom to be found in ancient and contemporary philosophy which we can easily apply to our daily lives.
+When it comes to personal development, life coaches, counsellors, and therapists like to find solutions mostly in behavioural, cognitive, and social psychology.
+But we often forget there’s a wealth of practical wisdom to be found in ancient and contemporary philosophy.

-And when it comes to useful life wisdom, it’s the Stoics of ancient Greece and Rome who win pants down.
-Or tunics up, rather.
+Indeed, when it comes to useful life lessons, it’s the Stoics of ancient Greece and Rome who win pants down.
+Or tunics up rather.

-There are striking similarities between Stoicism and Buddhism.
+Although less well-known than the latter, there are striking similarities between Stoicism and Buddhism.
 For example, both philosophies stress how important it is to be accepting of all things that happen in life – the good and the bad.
-Yes, a lot of those things involve pain and suffering, and Stoics believe this is best tackled by taking on a cheerful and humorous approach to life.
+Like Buddhists, Stoics also believe the best approach to pain and suffering is to take on a more cheerful and humorous approach to life.

-Sadly, the moment we hear ‘stoic’ or ‘stoical’, the words ‘unemotional’ and ‘aloof’ come to mind.
-We forget that many Stoics had a dark sense of humour and were masters of dry wit.
+It’s therefore a little unfortunate that when we hear the words ‘stoic’ or ‘stoical’, we immediately assume a lack of emotion, thus ignoring that many Stoics had a dark sense of humour and were masters of dry wit.

 Before I go into some of the more gruesome aspects of Stoicism, let me set out one of its core principles first.
 Stoics believe you can achieve happiness by making the best of the only two things you have real control over – your actions and your judgements.

-It’s only once you accept that happiness is purely internal and can’t be found in external sources, that you’ll stop being a puppet to the ups and downs of life.
+Only once you accept that happiness is purely internal and can’t be found in external sources, will you stop being a puppet to the ups and downs of life.

 Stoic philosophy is enjoying a bit of a cultural revival.
 Think Mark Manson’s negative self-help or Oliver Burkeman’s Happiness for people who can’t stand positive thinking.
 I’m happy about that because it’s the perfect antidote to the shallow positivity we’re being subjected to – a lot of which is doing more harm than good.

-Besides, “Life sucks and then you die” provides a more solid foundation to build a vibrant and meaningful life on than any of the unicorn and rainbow quotes we see on Instagram.
+Besides, “Life sucks and then you die” provides a more solid foundation to build a meaningful life on than any of the unicorn quotes you find on Instagram.